IBM/guardium-helm/README.md

   ssh user@your-gdp-server
   grdapi create_api_key name=vascanner
   ```

-- Warning: the SSH user must be a GDP CLI user with access to `grdapi`.
+**Warning:** The SSH user must be a GDP CLI user with access to `grdapi`.
 If that user cannot run `grdapi`, they cannot generate the API key required by this chart.

 ---

 ### Step 2: Create Database on Cloud or On-Prem Environment 🗄️